What we do

 Food insecurity is not a new reality in Maine.
 For those trapped in generational poverty, and for many who struggle with mental illness and substance use disorders, hunger and the inability to afford food are factors that aggravate symptoms, invite illness and distress, and help create starkly reduced life expectancy for the community we are serving.
 Food costs have risen dramatically over the last decade, while service industry wages and disability benefits hold individuals below the poverty line, even as access to food stamps has been dramatically reduced.

 Amistad sees it as entirely unacceptable that any person in this state and community should be hungry.
-Our Peer Support and Recovery Center serves a free continental breakfast and a $2 hot lunch at our Driscoll’s Diner, which is open to the whole community.
-We accept food stamps, and provide people with the opportunity to volunteer in exchange for a free meal.
-Over the last five years we have seen a sharp decrease in the number of purchased meals, while the number of meals provided has held steady.
-This includes free food distributed each day from what we have left-over from the day’s meals.
-This worsening situation regarding the ability of many to afford even a very low-cost meal is requiring us to look for new funding to support this need.
+Our Peer Support and Recovery Center serves a free continental breakfast and a free lunch at our Driscoll’s Diner, which is open to the whole community.
+We provide people with the opportunity to volunteer in exchange for their meals.
+Free food is also distributed each day from what we have left over from the day’s meal preparation.
+We continue to reach out to look for new funding to support this need-based program.

 Lack of access to healthcare and treatment